gagneurlab/drop/README.md

 ```

 ## Datasets
-The following publicly-available datasets of gene counts can be used as controls:
+The following publicly-available datasets of gene counts can be used as controls.
+Please cite as instructed for each dataset.

 * 119 non-strand specific fibroblasts: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3887451.svg)](https://doi.org/10.5281/zenodo.3887451)